Swimming Lessons: When Should Your Children Start?

 - Use a rigid pool cover.

-- Equip pool with shepherd's hook and lifesaving rings.
+- Equip the pool with a shepherd's hook and lifesaving rings.

 - Keep a telephone near the pool.